Mreoch1/tradesync/README.md

 - Restart your development server after adding environment variables

 **"Failed to authenticate"**:
-- Ensure your tunnel is running (Cloudflare Tunnel or ngrok)
+- Ensure your Cloudflare Tunnel is running (local dev only)
 - Check that your redirect URI in `.env.local` matches exactly what's configured in your Yahoo app
-- Verify your tunnel URL hasn't changed (free tunnel URLs change on restart)
+- Verify your tunnel URL hasn't changed (Cloudflare Tunnel URLs change on restart)
 - Update both Yahoo app settings and `.env.local` if the tunnel URL changed
 - Ensure you've requested and received approval for Fantasy Sports API access
 - Make sure you're accessing the app through the tunnel HTTPS URL, not localhost
+- **For production**: Verify environment variables are set in Netlify, then push a commit to git to trigger automatic rebuild (Netlify auto-deploys on git push)

 **"No leagues found"**:
 - Verify you're using the correct game key for your sport/season